PhD in Human Centered Design & Engineering

 Students in the HCDE PhD program complete a minimum of 90 credits of coursework and research as they progress toward degree completion.
 The first two years are primarily focused on academic course work as the foundation for ensuing research.
 The remainder of the program is focused on extensive research and program milestones.
 More »

 Applicants to the HCDE PhD program are required to apply to both the HCDE department and the UW Graduate School.
-The application deadline is December 17 of each year.
+The application deadline for the 2020-2021 academic year is December 2, 2019.
 More »

 Students are obligated to pay the associated tuition for courses they are enrolled in, but the department strives to fund all of its PhD students through Teaching Assistantships (TAs) and Research Assistantships (RAs).
 More »